-The Goal of Master of Arts in Global Leadership is to prepare students for Christian ministries in global contexts
+The goal of Master of Arts in Global Leadership is to prepare students for Christian ministries in global contexts

-Applicants to the MAGL program must possess a bachelor's degree earned from an accredited institution, with a cumulative undergraduate grade point average of 2.7 or above.
-In addition, they must have at least three years of significant ministry experience or currently hold an active leadership position.
+Applicants to the MAGL program must possess a bachelor's degree earned from an accredited institution, with a cumulative undergraduate grade point average of 2.5 or above.
+In addition, (only in the Global Leadership concentration course) they must have at least three years of significant ministry experience or currently hold an active leadership position.

 To graduate from the MAGL program the student is required to have completed a minimum of 39 semester credits with a 2.5 GPA or above.
-As many as 20 semester credits of graduate work may be transferred from another institution.
+As many as 19 semester credits of graduate work may be transferred from another institution.
 A minimum of 20 units must be completed at WMU.

-Global Ministry Concentration
+Global Ministry Concentration Learning Outcomes